 We all know ice cream (ehm…gelato) comes from a very specific place in the world.
 So, if you’re in Paris but still want to experience that authentic gelato (or something that comes very very close to it), this is the place.
 Why?
 Well, because they also have some shops in Rome.
 And when in Rome…(the ice cream is just as solid in the Paris GROM as it is in the one in Rome — oh, and you can also find them in New York).
 Salted caramel, Gianduja, Pistachio, Vanilla…and so much more to choose from.

-NEIGHBORHOOD: St. Germain des Prés
+NEIGHBORHOODS: St. Germain des Prés , Montorgueil, Latin Quarter, le Marais

 INSTAGRAM: @gromgelato